 Individual counseling (IC) provides an opportunity to explore and learn about yourself within a confidential, professional relationship.
-IC sessions are limited to about three months of weekly therapy per academic year.
-Most students address their concerns in 6-8 sessions.
+We follow a brief therapy model which is goal oriented and solution-focused.
 Counseling can help through:

 - Allowing open discussion and problem solving of life stressors

 - Learning stress management, distress tolerance, and general coping techniques

 - Gaining insight into the interplay of your thoughts, feelings, and behaviors in your daily life

 - Addressing particularly challenging memories or past experiences

 - Working to identify aspects of your life you might want to change or improve

 - Better understanding yourself and others to further explore your own identity and improve relationships with others

 Some of the most common reasons students seek counseling include: anxiety (worry, nervousness, insecurity), depression (mood, loneliness, disconnection, guilt), self-esteem, identity concerns, alcohol and drug use/abuse, body image and eating behaviors, sexual assault or physical abuse, and relationship and interpersonal problems.